Prajwal888/sudoku_solver/README.md

-# sudoku_solver
+# Sudoku Solver by Prajwal Jena
-A Sudoku solver based on MATLAB,
+A Sudoku solver based on MATLAB.